It is a more significant amount of blood in the vessels of an organ or tissue in the body.

 - Weight loss, if you are overweight.

 Deep vein thrombosis is treated with anticoagulants such as heparin or warfarin (Coumadin).
-These medications prevent the blood clot from enlarging and prevent the body from producing new clots.
+These medications prevent the blood clot from enlarging and prevent the body from producing new nuggets.

 If these medications do not work, you can get anticoagulant medications called thrombolytics to break the clot quickly.
 You can also use compression stockings to stop the inflammation of the DVT’s legs.